-An introductory survey that focuses in part on the U.S. labor arbitration process in the private and public sectors (legal issues, discipline and discharge, contract language interpretation, remedies, and procedures) and in part on alternative dispute resolution systems in the United States and other countries.
-Student participation in class discussion is expected and assignments will include an original research paper.
-ILRCB 384 Women and Unions (also WOMNS 384) Fall or spring.
+This first semster of a two-semester sequence covers the major changes in the nature of work, the workforce, and the institutions involved in industrial relations in the United States through the end of the nineteenth century ILRCB 101 Introduction to U.S. Labor History: The Twentieth Century Spring.
+3 credits.
+Prerequisite: ILRCB 100.
+C. Daniel, I. DeVault, N. Salvatore.
+This second semester of a two-semester sequence covers the major changes in the nature of work, the workforce, and the institutions involved in industrial relations in the United States from the end of the nineteenth century up to the present.
+ILRCB 200 Collective Bargaining Fall and spring.
+3 credits.
+M. Cook, R. Hebdon, H. Katz, S. Kuruvilla, L. Turner.
+A comprehensive introduction to industrial relations and collective bargaining in the United States; the negotiation, scope, and dayto-day administration of contracts; the major substantive issues in bargaining, including their implication for public policy; industrial conflict; the major challenges facing unions and employers today; U.S. industrial relations in international and comparative perspective.
+ILRCB 201 Labor and Employment Law Fall.
+3 credits.
+M. Gold, R. Lieberwitz, K. Stone.
+A survey and analysis of the law governing labor relations and employee rights in the workplace.
+The first half of the course examines the legal framework within which collective bargaining takes place, including union organizational campaigns, negotiations for and enforcement of collective bargaining agreements, and the use of economic pressure.
+The second half of the course surveys additional issues of rights in employment, including such topics as employment discrimination, the developing law of "unjust dismissal," and union democracy.
+Also serves as an introduction to judicial and administrative systems.
+ILRCB 384 Women and Unions Fall or spring.
 4 credits.
 I. DeVault.
 Will explore women's participation in the United States labor movement in the nineteenth and twentieth centuries.
 Issues covered will include women workers' relations with male-dominated union movements, the role of cross-class alliances of women in organizing women workers, interactions with radical parties and organizations, problems faced by women union leaders and activities, and others.
-ILRCB 385 The African-American Workers, 1865-1910: The Rural and Urban Experience Spring.
+[ILRCB 385 The African-American Workers, 1865-1910: The Rural and Urban Experience Spring.
 3 credits.
 Prerequisites: junior or senior or permission of instructor.
 N. Salvatore.
 Examines the history of blacks in America from Emancipation through the experience of the first generation born after slavery, with a focus on the work experience.
-Topics will include the restructuring of work during Reconstruction; the relationship between work and black organizational developments; between black and white workers; and the nature of work in the agricultural south and in cities throughout the nation.
-ILRCB 386 The African-American Workers, 1910-the Present: Race, Work and the City Fall.
+Topics will include the restructuring of work during Reconstruction; the relationship between work and black organizational developments; between black and white workers; and the nature of work in the agricultural south and in cities throughout the nation.]
+[ILRCB 386 The African-American Workers, 1910-the Present: Race, Work and the City Fall.
 3 credits.
 Prerequisites: junior or senior.
+Not offered 1995-96.
 N. Salvatore.
 Examines the history of blacks in America from the start of the Great Migration through the 1970s, with a focus on the work experience.
-Topics will include the effect of migration and urbanization on black workers; the nature of the relationship between black and white workers as influenced by depression and two world wars; and an examination of the effect of the Civil Rights movement on the economic circumstances of black workers.
-ILRCB 401 My Brother's Keeper:
+Topics will include the effect of migration and urbanization on black workers; the nature of the relationship between black and white workers as influenced by depression and two world wars; and an examination of the effect of the Civil Rights movement on the economic circumstances of black workers.]
+ILRCB 401 My Brother's Keeper: Volunteerism and Philanthropy Spring.
+3 credits.
+Prerequisites: junior or senior or permission of instructor.
+M. Gold.